Chrysgesualdo/Longitudinal-Predictors-of-Change-in-Health-Behaviors/README.md

 ## Summary

-In this project, data was collected from 163 first-year university students at the beginning and end of their first semester.
-The analysis includes:

-- **ANOVAs and Repeated Measures Analyses:** To assess changes over time.
-- **Structural Equation Modeling:** To examine relationships between variables.
-- **Linear Regressions:** To analyze the impact of different factors on health behavior changes.

-The study explores the impact of initial health behaviors, parental influence, and living arrangements on changes in health behaviors and expectations.
-The findings provide insights into the dynamics of health behavior during the transition to university life.
+In this project, I investigated changes in health behaviors and expectations of first-year university students during their first semester.
+Using a longitudinal survey design, I collected from 163 students at the beginning and end of the semester.
+I performed ANOVAs, repeated measures analyses, structural equation modeling, and linear regressions using SPSS and Lisrel.
+The study examined the impact of initial behaviors, parental influence, and living arrangements on these changes, providing insights into health behavior dynamics during the transition to university life.